Howard Kennedy (Canadian Army officer)

 Howard Kennedy (31 May 1892 – 1967) was a Canadian Army officer and the first Director of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) from 1950 to 1951.

-Kennedy was a leading engineer in Ottawa before World War II.
+Born in Dunrobin, Ontario, Kennedy served overseas in the First World War.
+He was a leading engineer in Ottawa before World War II.
 Joining the Canadian Army in 1939, he rose to be Quartermaster-General in 1943–44.
+He was awarded the OBE in January 1944.

+After returning from Palestine he chaired the Board of Enquiry into the Reserve Army of Canada which produced the Kennedy Report on the Reserve Army.